jumblexacm/jumble-bot/README.md

 2. Remove the attachment

 Expected result:
-- Before and after editing, MongoDB has the attachment
+- Before and after editing, MongoDB and Algolia have the attachment
 - The edit function doesn't trigger at all and the bot doesn't crash
 - However, maybe someday it'll work, and we don't want the bot crashing :)

 #### Send in one session and edit in another

 Expected result:
-- Before editing, MongoDB has the original message content
+- Before editing, MongoDB and Algolia the original message content
-- After editing, MongoDB has the new message content
+- After editing, MongoDB and Algolia the new message content

 #### Send when bot is offline and edit when online

 Expected result:
-- Before and after editing, the message isn't in MongoDB
+- Before and after editing, the message isn't in MongoDB and Algolia
 - However, the edit function triggers and doesn't crash

 #### Edit non-announcement messages